Summary

 The dark grey AC/DC-powered KV-9PT60 (and its AC-powered white-plastic sibling the 9PT50) are both 9" viewable CRTs often referred to as "kitchen TVs" due to their compact size and ability to be mounted under cabinets if you have the optional hardware.
 They came in two colors: white (PT50) and dark grey (PT60).
 The white ones often experience plastic yellowing, and the grey ones seem prone to brittle plastic disease.

 The other similar models are the 9PT20 and 9PT40, and although they look nearly identical to the 50/60 there are some critical differences internally that make the 50/60 model more desirable.
-The CXA1464AS jungle chip has unused analog RGB (and S-Video) inputs that make this a relatively easy modding project, at least for wiring.
+Their CXA1464AS jungle chip has unused analog RGB (and S-Video) inputs that make this a relatively easy modding project, at least for wiring.
 The 20/40 models use an LA7672 jungle chip which CANNOT be RGB modded.
 Additionally the 50/60 model has a digital OSD and service menu for color and geometry adjustment, while the 20/40 model uses analog potentiometers.

 Literature